 Thank you for entrusting us with the education of your child at Warwick State High School.
-We pride ourselves on high expectations for effort and behaviour, supported by our values of Respect, Responsibility and Relationships.
+We pride ourselves on building a positive school culture based on our values of Respect, Responsibility and Relationships.
+Teachers ensure that students are supported in their learning through the use of Relational Pedagogy.